ColeBallard/twainsformation/README.md

 7. Download a publicly-available book in text-file format.
 Some good places to look are [Project Gutenberg](https://www.gutenberg.org/) and [Internet Archive](https://archive.org/).

-8. Write your OpenAI API Key in the designated input field, upload a text file, choose a prompt, and wait for ChatGPT to transform the piece of literature.
+8. Press the API Key button, then paste your OpenAI API Key in the designated input field.

 9. Feel free to leave feedback about the quality of the produced text [via email](https://coleb.io/contact).